02 June - 17 August 2021

 Open publication of data

 If you are awarded a grant, you are expected to publish your research data and research results of relevance to the COVID-19 pandemic with open access as quickly as possible.
 Determining which data can be published with open access shall always be based on applicable legislation.
-Please use the national COVID-19 data portal to share your data.
+Please use the national COVID-19 data portal External link, opens in new window. to share your data.
 Here you can also get practical support with data management and data sharing.
 The data portal, which is operated by SciLifeLab in collaboration with the Swedish Research Council, is linked to the European COVID-19 data portal.
+External link, opens in new window.

 Clinical Studies Sweden – regional nodes supporting the work with clinical studies